esai256/plain-email/README.md

 You can create Windows installer only when running on Windows, the same is true for Linux and OSX.
 So to generate all three installers you need all three operating systems.

 At the moment only the OSX installer is built properly.

+I'm going to try, if I can get it to work on Linux ((K)Ubuntu 18.04)